Work with ArcGIS Hub assistant (beta)

 Note:

-The assistant returns an answer to your question in the Chat window Square speech bubble with lines indicating text., a map displaying related spatial data under Map Map showing generic land features. (if applicable), additional datasets used under Sources Lowercase i in a circle., an explanation of the process under Reasoning Arrows and shapes indicating a workflow., and additional suggested prompts.
+The assistant returns an answer to your question in the Chat window Chat, a map displaying related spatial data under Map Map (if applicable), additional datasets used under Sources Sources, an explanation of the process under Reasoning Reasoning, and additional suggested prompts.

-4. The assistant window also includes a Map pane Map with folds and location pin. where you can add additional datasets found under Sources.
-You can toggle this pane on and off from the menu next to the Chat window.
+4. The assistant window also includes a Map pane Map where you can add more datasets found under Sources.
+You can turn this pane on and off from the menu next to the Chat window.

-5. To learn more about the assistant, select About Lowercase i in a circle. from the menu next to the Chat window.
+5. To learn more about the assistant, click About About from the menu next to the Chat window.

-6. To clear your query history and start over, select Clear history Circle with arrow. at any time.
+6. To clear your query history and start over, click Clear history Clear history at any time.

 Guidelines